-Two interesting ships that began as rivals and ended up as near sisters.
+Two interesting ships that began as rivals and ended up as near sisters (running mates).
 The Oranje was built for the Nederlandsche Stoomvaart Maatschapij (Nederland Line) in Amsterdam by the Netherlands Shipbuilding Company.
 She was launched by Queen Wilhelmina and named in honour of the Royal House of Orange on 8 September 1938.
 Her first major

 service was in the war and although sailing under Australian command, Oranje remained crewed by Dutch crew, and continued to sail under the Dutch flag.
 Oranje was the largest hospital ship operated from Australia, serving for five years including the Middle East, Indian and Pacific Campaigns.
 She made 41 voyages, carrying Australian and New Zealander soldiers.